Description of a stochastic system by a nonadapted stochastic process: Introduction

 The paper is organized as follows.
 In Sec.
-II the mixed backward-forward approach is introduced considering an infinite time horizon.
+II, the mixed backward-forward approach is introduced by considering an infinite time horizon.
 Section III examines the problem of boundary conditions.
 In Sec.
 IV, the approach is applied to the case of linear dynamics.
 In Sec.
-V the possible application of the technique to Monte Carlo evaluation of statistical quantities is discussed and some applications and tests are presented.
+V, the possible application of the technique to Monte Carlo evaluation of statistical quantities is discussed, and some applications and tests are presented.
 Section VI is devoted to the conclusions.
-Technical details are discussed in Appendices A-C.
+Technical details are discussed in Appendixes A--C.